A software engineer and academic researcher from Los Angeles and Hanoi. Senior undergraduate ('26) studying Computer Science at Pomona College.

 2023 - Google Conference Scholarship (scholarship covering full cost to Grace Hopper Conference 23)

-2024 - Best Insights Main Prize at UCLA Datafest
+2024 - Best Insights Main Prize at UCLA Datafest (top 2 out of 48 teams)

 Programming